Deputy High Commission of Sri Lanka, Chennai

 The Deputy High Commission of the Democratic Socialist Republic of Sri Lanka in Southern India is the mission of Sri Lanka in South India and represents the interests of the Sri Lankan government in the region.
 It is located in Chennai.
 The other missions are Consulate General of the Democratic Socialist Republic of Sri Lanka, Mumbai and High Commission of the Democratic Socialist Republic of Sri Lanka, New Delhi.
 The Chennai Mission is responsible for the southern states of Tamil Nadu, Andhra Pradesh, Karnataka and Kerala and the union territory of Puducherry.
-The current deputy high commissioner is Doraisamy Venkateshwaran.
-He succeeds Vadivel Krishnamoorthy, who held the office for the second time.
+The current deputy high commissioner is Ganesanathan Geathiswaran.
+He succeeds Doraisamy Venkateshwaran since August 2025.

 Location

 The Deputy High Commission of Sri Lanka at Chennai is the closest Sri Lankan mission to the homeland in geographical terms.
 The chancery premises of the deputy high commission, which is its own premises, is located at 56, Sterling Road, Nungambakkam.
 The chancery was moved to its own premises on 20 August 2012.
 Previously, the chancery was located at 196, TTK Road, Alwarpet.
 The deputy high commission has an honorary consul office at Bangalore.